LennaHammer/English/EVP/out/words_adjective.md

 ## 1874. postal ## adjective [always before noun]
 /ˈpoʊ.stəl/
 [C1]relating to the system of sending letters and packages
-- the postal service/system
+- the postal `service`/system

 ## 1875. practical ## adjective
 /ˈpræk.tɪ.kəl/ POSSIBLE
 [C1]able to be done successfully
-- a practical solution
+- a practical `solution`
 - The plan is simply not practical.

 ## 1876. practical ## adjective
 /ˈpræk.tɪ.kəl/ SUITABLE
 [C1]suitable or useful for a situation which may involve some difficulty
-- practical clothes/shoes
+- practical `clothes/shoes`
 - Pale carpets just aren't practical if you have kids.

 ## 1877. prejudiced ## adjective
 /ˈpredʒ.əd.ɪst/
 [C1]feeling dislike for a group of people or treating them unfairly because they are a different race, sex, religion, etc.
-- Are the police prejudiced against black people?
+- Are the police prejudiced `against` black people?

 ## 1878. preliminary ## adjective [always before noun]
 /prɪˈlɪm.ə.ner.i/
 [C1]done or happening in order to prepare for the main event or activity
-- a preliminary discussion/meeting
+- a preliminary `discussion/meeting`

 ## 1879. prestigious ## adjective
 /presˈtɪdʒ.əs/